 How the stomach works

 Food passes from the oesophagus into the stomach.
-It then holds the food and breaks it down (digests it) so our body can absorb it.
+The stomach then stores the food and breaks it down (digests it) so our body can absorb it.
 It does this by producing juices and mixing the food up with them so it is easily digestible.